 Since these sharks live in the deep waters of the ocean, scientists still have a lot to learn about the species.
 There currently is no estimate related to the total population of them or whether their numbers are increasing or decreasing.

 This shark currently has a conservation status of Least Concern, but since so little is known about the species it is unclear how threatened they are.
 These sharks can be caught in fishing nets, which may have a greater impact on the population of the species since they have such a long gestation period.

 What Eats Frilled Sharks?

 There is still much to learn about these sharks.
 One thing that we still need to study more is which animals prey on them.
-It is believed that other shark species are one predator to this shark, but not much is known beyond this.
+It is believed that other shark species are predators of this shark, but not much is known beyond this.

 What Do Frilled Sharks Eat?